ABOUT VEIN DISEASE

 Additionally, because the deep veins are surrounded and supported by muscles, they are much less likely to suffer valve failure.
 The most common cause of deep venous reflux is a deep vein thrombosis (DVT).
 The blood clot sets off an inflammatory response that often destroys the valves in the area of the clot.

 Finally, there are perforator veins.
 Instead of running up and down the leg, these veins run basically crosswise in the leg.
-Their job is take blood from the superficial veins into the deep veins, where the blood can be returned back to the heart more efficiently.
+Their job is to carry blood from the superficial veins into the deep veins, where the blood can be returned back to the heart more efficiently.

 There are three named superficial veins in the leg: